We are happy to announce the seventh annual International Law in the XXI Century Award for the best research paper on public international law.

-A group of Russian experts in public international law, including Vladlen Vereschetin, Roman Kolodkin, Sergey Punzhin, Leonid Skotnikov, Bakhtiyar Tuzmukhamedov and Aleksandr Khodakov came up with the idea of establishing the Award.
+A group of Russian experts in public international law, including Vladlen Vereschetin, Roman Kolodkin, Sergey Punzhin, Leonid Skotnikov, Bakhtiyar Tuzmukhamedov, and Aleksandr Khodakov, came up with the idea of establishing the Award.

-Only citizens of the Russian Federation, under 35 years old, having completed higher legal education in law and/or with a postgraduate degree in law, are eligible to take part in the competition.|
+Only citizens of the Russian Federation under 35 years old, who completed higher legal education in law and/or hold a postgraduate degree in law, are eligible to take part in the Competition.

-|The winner receives the International Law in the XXI century Award, diploma and a prize of 300 000 roubles.|
+|The winner receives the International Law in the XXI Century Award, a diploma, and a prize of 300,000 RUB.|

-|See the works of the winners of past competitions here The winner’s paper will be published in the «International Justice» Journal.|
+|The winning papers of the previous contests can be found here The winner’s paper will be published in the International Justice Journal.|

 |+7 (495) 640-65-65|